Message from the Patron Emeritus

 Dr. Maharaj Devendra Shankara

-May this Institute always be a home of difficult truths, a temple of radical compassion, and a beacon for all who recognize that the story of South Asia is still being written—from weary hands, but outstretched arms.
+May the Institute always be a home for hard truths, a temple of radical compassion, and a light for all who know the story of South Asia is not finished.
+It continues—written in weary hands, but carried with open arms.

 Patron Emeritus